 The easiest way to make sure lunchboxes are not a chore is to plan ahead.
 Decide in advance what you are going to include, write a shopping list & buy the right ingredients so you have everything you need at home.

 Where possible, choose foods that you can make in larger quantities that will do a few days.
 For example, double the bread mix so you have two loaves, make a larger pizza or cook a few extra sausages which will keep for a few days.
 Also use your freezer.
 Make things in bulk & freeze extra so you always have things available.
-Our Sinchies reusable sandwich and snack bags are great for this so you can freeze in portions and all you’ve got to do in the morning is grab a pack out the freezer!
+Our Sinchies reusable sandwich, wrap and snack bags are great for this so you can freeze in portions and all you’ve got to do in the morning is grab a pack out the freezer!
 It is a good idea to set aside a half day a week to just cook for the freezer.
 Another good tip is to always have bread in the freezer just in case you run out!